TiagoLopes90/Python_Challenge/README.md

 ## PyPoll
 It consisted on evaluate a campaign by identifying the winner as well as the important information per candidate and of the total campaign, like number of votes.

+It's worthy to mention that I was not able to upload the Resources folder since the original file was above 75Mb.